To access your course page in Classes.tyndale.ca:

 - You may re-arrange sections by using the Drag and Drop method by selecting the Move icon to the left of the section name, holding the mouse button down as you move the section, and releasing it when in the appropriate location on the Course.
 Section names will remain in the same position, however all content will move down to the next section

-- You may hide or unhide sections by selecting the Hide icon on the right of the section.
+- You may hide or unhide sections by selecting the EDIT > Hide week icon on the right of the section.
 The eye will appear open for visible or closed for hidden.

-- Select the Edit Summary icon in the section you wish to edit
+- Select the Edit > Edit Week icon in the section you wish to edit

 - By default, the Section will have the dates as the title.
-You may change this by de-selecting the Use default section name checkbox and entering a new title in the Section name field.
+You may change this by de-selecting the Custom checkbox and entering a new title in the Section name field.

 - Enter the description and select Save changes when complete